rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/336_create-debug-environment.md

 #### IDE
 To debug using IDE capability, do the following.

-1. After your debug environment is created, navigate to the debug environment by clicking the **Debug environment** drop-down.
+1. After your debug environment is creatred, navigate to the debug environment by clicking the **Debug environment** drop-down.

 2. Click **IDE** as the capability.

 ![debug-capability](/images/core-concepts/deployments/debug-environment.png?classes=border,shadow&width=25pc)

 2. Enter the access Key as the password when prompted.
 An online VS code editor is displayed.
-The browser-based editor allows you to do the following.
+The browser based editor allows you to do the following.

 ![IDE](/images/core-concepts/deployments/ide.png?classes=border,shadow&width=50pc)
   * To edit the source code, navigate to the directory and click the file to edit your executable.
-  * To open a terminal from the IDE, click the hamburger menu in the VS code editor and click **Terminal > New Terminal**.
+  * To open a terminal from the IDE, click the hamberger menu in the VS code editor and click **Terminal > New Terminal**.
-  * After you make the required changes, to restart your executable using catkin build recipe, type `restart-deployment-executable` in the terminal.
+  * After you make the required changes, to restart your executable usiing catkin build recipe, type `restart-deployment-executable` in the terminal.
 It takes few minutes to restart and the updated changes are reflected in the deployment.
 For other types of docker images click here

 #### Shell
 To debug using the Shell capability, do the following.

-1. After your debug environment is created, navigate to the debug environment by clicking the **Debug environment** drop-down.
+1. After your debug environment is creatred, navigate to the debug environment by clicking the **Debug environment** drop-down.

 2. Click **Shell** as the capability.

 3. Enter the access Key as the password when prompted.
-A GUI-based Shell is displayed and allows you to do the following.
+A GUI based Shell is displayed and allows you to do the following.

 ![shell](/images/core-concepts/deployments/shell.png?classes=border,shadow&width=50pc)
   * You can run commnad to open RQT or RVIZ UI.

 #### RQT
-To visualize your ROS components in a deployment using the RQT tool, do the following.
+To visualise your ROS components in a deployment using the RQT tool, do the following.

-1. After your debug environment is created, navigate to the debug environment by clicking the **Debug environment** drop-down.
+1. After your debug environment is creatred, navigate to the debug environment by clicking the **Debug environment** drop-down.

 2. Click **RQT** as the capability.

 3. Enter the access Key as the password when prompted.
 A RQT tool is displayed.
-You can visualize the graphical representation of your ROS nodes in your deployment.
+You can visualise the graphical representation of your ROS nodes in your deployment.
 For more information about RQT, [click here](http://wiki.ros.org/rqt)

 ![rqt](/images/core-concepts/deployments/rqt.png?classes=border,shadow&width=50pc)